Alla (song): Release

-"Alla" was first heard in the form of a one-minute clip on February 20, 2009, the day before Sofia appeared in the third semi-final of Melodifestivalen 2009.
-"Alla"was released to radios following the fourth semi-final on February 28, 2009, in line with the contest's rules.
-"Alla" then became available as a two track CD single and digital download on March 1, 2009 along with many of the other songs in the contest; it features the radio mix and a remix of the song by Oscar Holter.
-"Alla" will be released in Greece as well suggested Sofia in an interview with news website "ESCToday".
-"Alla" will also be translated into both Swedish and English as well.
+"Alla" was first heard in the form of a one-minute clip on 20 February 2009, the day before Sofia appeared in the third semi-final of Melodifestivalen 2009.
+"Alla" was released to radios following the fourth semi-final on 28 February 2009, in line with the contest's rules.
+"Alla" then became available as a two track CD single and digital download on 1 March 2009 along with many of the other songs in the contest; it features the radio mix and a remix of the song by Oscar Holter.
+"Alla" was to be translated into both Swedish and English as well.

 Style and lyrical content

 "Alla" is written by the same team that wrote her previous Melodifestivalen entry "Hypnotized" as well as the single "Pote".
 Writers Dimitri Stassos, Nina Karolidou, Irini Michas, and Henrik Wikström described it as "a rock inspired ethno pop number, or pop/rock [song] with a cool riff".
 Sofia sings about how other things will come along and how she lost herself and possessions, explaining that they "became smoke".